Commodities in Financial Markets: Definition and Types

 2. Hard Commodities

-Soft commodities include grown commodities such as grains and oil seeds (Lumber, Cotton, Sugar, Coffee and cocoa), and it also include livestock such as Beef and Pork (Lean Hogs).
-It is also known as Softs, both of the live stocks and most of the agricultural commodities in Chicago Mercantile Exchange (CME).
-In India, commodities trade on Multi Commodity Exchange of India (MCX).
+Soft commodities include agricultural products such as grains and oilseeds (lumber, cotton, sugar, coffee, and cocoa), and also livestock such as beef and pork (lean hogs).
+These are also referred to as “softs.”
+Most livestock and agricultural commodities are traded on the Chicago Mercantile Exchange (CME).
+In India, commodities are traded on the Multi Commodity Exchange of India (MCX).

-Hard Commodities include basic metals (Steel, Copper, Aluminum, Lead, Nickel, and Tin), Precious metals (Gold, Silver, Platinum and Palladium) and energy related commodities such as crude oil (Gasoline, Diesel and other fuels), natural gases and electricity.
-These commodities are mostly traded on CME, New York Mercantile Exchange (NYMEX), Intercontinental Exchange (ICE), London Metal Exchange (LME) and European Energy Exchange (EEX).
+Hard commodities include base metals (steel, copper, aluminum, lead, nickel, and tin), precious metals (gold, silver, platinum, and palladium), and energy-related commodities such as crude oil (gasoline, diesel, and other fuels), natural gas, and electricity.
+These commodities are mostly traded on CME, New York Mercantile Exchange (NYMEX), Intercontinental Exchange (ICE), London Metal Exchange (LME), and European Energy Exchange (EEX).

 Spot and Derivative Market